Data Dashboard

 The Texas Early Childhood Professional Development System (TECPDS) tracks and verifies professional development activities for early childhood educators across the state.

-The chart illustrates the progress and goals for increasing the number of early childhood professionals with active TECPDS (Texas Early Childhood Professional Development System) accounts from 2024 through 2027.
-In 2024, 3,320 professionals maintained active accounts, exceeding the initial goal of 2,500 and representing a strong baseline for professional development tracking.
-By 2025, current data shows 2,407 active accounts, below the 2025 target of 3,500.
-The set goals project ambitious growth, targeting 4,500 active professionals by 2026 and 5,500 by 2027.
-The yellow line represents actual results achieved so far, while the blue dashed line indicates the set goals for each year, highlighting the community’s commitment to supporting and tracking the professional development of its early childhood workforce.
+The chart shows progress and goals for increasing the number of early childhood professionals with active TECPDS (Texas Early Childhood Professional Development System) accounts from 2024 to 2027.
+In 2024, 3,320 professionals maintained active accounts, exceeding the initial goal of 2,500 and establishing a strong baseline for professional development tracking.
+By the end of 2025, 2,993 professionals had active accounts, falling below the 2025 target of 3,500.
+It is important to note that TECPDS recently completed a large-scale system deduplication.
+While this may result in lower reported numbers, it reflects a more accurate and reliable dataset, providing a clearer understanding of the true cohort and allowing progress to be tracked with greater confidence.
+Future targets aim for 4,500 active professionals by 2026 and 5,500 by 2027.
+The yellow line represents actual results achieved so far, while the blue dashed line indicates the annual goals, highlighting the community’s commitment to supporting and tracking the professional development of its early childhood workforce.

 NUMBER OF EARLY CHILDHOOD PROFESSIONALS WITH CDAs+ AND AN ACTIVE TECPDS ACCOUNT